ayarceb/4DEnVar_dirac/README.md

 Instruction for operation the code 4DENVAR LOTOS-EUROS

-The code assimilates synthetic column as observations (first step to assimilate TROPOMI NO2 Column) in order to modify the dc correction factors.
-The dc correction factors are the parameter values tthat multiply the current emission inventories
+The code assimilates synthetic column as observations (first step to assimilate TROPOMI NO2 Column) to modify the dc correction factors.
+The dc correction factors are the parameter values that multiply the current emission inventories

-The GITHUB path of the working code is https://github.com/slopezr2/Personal/tree/master/FORTRAN/LOTOS-EUROS_ANDRES_dirac
+The GITHUB path of the working code is https://github.com/ayarceb/4DEnVar_dirac

 *REMEMBER TO DELETE timerange.rc if you are running a new experiment